gidsola/Mistral-AI-ChatBox/README.md

 }
 ```

-### Steps to Configure

-1. Locate the `config.mjs` file in the project directory.
-2. Replace the placeholder `api_key` value with your actual Mistral AI API key.
-3. Adjust the `completionOptions` settings as needed to suit your application's requirements.

-Once configured, you can proceed with running or building the application as described in the [Installation](#installation) and [Build Process](#build-process) sections.

-**Note**: Ensure you keep your API key secure and do not expose it in public repositories.

-## Development Mode Configuration
+### Development Mode Configuration

 To ensure the app runs correctly in development mode, you need to set the `isDev` boolean inside `main.js`.
 This flag determines whether the app is running in development or production mode.
 In the future, this configuration will be moved to a dedicated `config/env` file for better maintainability.

+Once configured, you can proceed with running or building the application as described in the [Installation](#installation) and [Build Process](#build-process) sections.

+**Note**: Ensure you keep your API key secure and do not expose it in public repositories.

 ## Installation